jppaled/wostrim/README.md

 it works the same way as the `wostrim.sh` script

-you can put the channel's name as an argument, or put them in the config.sh file
+you can put the channel's name as an argument, or put them in the `streamer_list.sh` file

 ```
 ./wostrim-genmon.sh